-The following table provides information regarding the value vested or earned pursuant to the incentive plan awards for each non-executive director in office during the financial year ended 31 December 2018.
+The following table provides information regarding the value vested or earned pursuant to the incentive plan awards for each non-executive director in office during the financial year ended 31 December 2020.

 Name Option awards - Value vested during the year (1)(2) (£) Share awards - Value vested during the year (£) Non-equity incentive plan compensation - Value earned during the year (£)

-Jim Mellon Nil Nil Nil
+Jim Mellon 36,750 Nil Nil

-Roger Davey (3) Nil Nil Nil
+Kate Harcourt 21,750 Nil Nil

-Peter Flindell (4) Nil Nil Nil
+Andrew Cheatle 36,750 Nil Nil

-Kate Harcourt Nil Nil Nil
+John (lan) Stalker 24,000 Nil Nil

-Andrew Cheatle (5) Nil Nil Nil
+(1) Based on the closing price of the Company's shares on AIM on 24 January, 13 July and 23 September and 20 November 2020 of £0.215, £0.42, £0.465 and £0.460 per share respectively .

-- (1) Based on the closing price of the Company's shares on AIM on 24 January 2018 of £0.585 per share and on 23 September 2018 of £0.345 per share. - (2) The exercise price of share options is based on the closing price of the Company's shares on the day prior to issue, plus a premium of at least 10.0%.
-Share options vest within twenty four months from issue and expire 5 years after issue. - (3) Mr. Davey retired from the Board on 18 January 2018. - (4) Mr. Flindell retired from the Board on 11 June 2018. - (5) Mr. Cheatle was appointed to the Board on 18 January 2018.
+(2) The exercise price of share options is based on the closing price of the Company's shares on the day prior to issue, plus a premium at the discretion of the Remuneration Committee of the Company.
+Share options fully vest twenty four months from issue, with 50% vesting twelve months from issue.
+All options expire 5 years after issue.